API Security 101: Understanding the Risks and Implementing Best Practices

 3. Identify API Vulnerabilities and Associated Risks

-- Implement multi-layered security to tackle and protect APIs against different kinds of threats, including DDoS attacks, bot attacks, OWASP Top 10 API security risks, etc.
+- Implement multi-layered security measures to safeguard APIs from various threats, including DDoS attacks, bot attacks, and vulnerabilities outlined in the OWASP Top 10 API security risks.

-- Leverage advanced technology such as self-learning AI, analytics, and automation for advanced API protection.
+- Harness advanced technologies like self-learning AI, analytics, and automation to elevate API protection.

-- Real-time visibility into security posture is important.
+- Maintain real-time visibility into the security posture of your APIs.

-- Implement virtual patching to keep vulnerabilities secure until developers fix them.
+- Deploy virtual patching to secure vulnerabilities until developers can address them.

-- Assess the API endpoints before any code changes to ensure data handling requirements and security are not compromised.
+- Before making any code changes, assess API endpoints to ensure compliance with data handling requirements and maintain security standards.

 4. Enforce Strong Authentication and Authorization